 INTRODUCTION

-Coyotes (Canis latrans) are a common example of an urban-adapted species, and one of the few urban-dwelling large carnivores in North America (Schell et al. 2020).
-They survive in urban areas largely by avoiding interactions with humans (Mowry et al. 2020, Drake et al. 2021) while benefitting from reduced competition with other predators (Prugh et al. 2009), less human persecution in urban compared to rural areas (Collins and Kays 2011), and the abundant urban food resources available to them in the form of rodents, garbage, compost and fruit trees (Fedriani et al. 2001, Murray et al. 2015a, Sugden et al. 2021).
-Coyotes in urban areas can improve human quality of life by regulating rodent and smaller predator populations (Crooks and Soule 1999) and providing the feelings of connection with nature and aesthetic enjoyment that are often inherent in seeing wild animals (Soulsbury and White 2015, Cox and Gaston 2018).
-As such, many people living in cities tolerate, and even appreciate, urban coyotes (Soulsbury and White 2015, Sponarski et al. 2018).
-However, the past two decades have been marked by an apparent increase in negative human-coyote interactions that are characteristic of human-wildlife conflict, as indicated by rising numbers of bold and aggressive interactions between urban coyotes and people (Baker and Timm 2017, Poessel et al. 2017).
-These negative interactions may challenge continued coexistence.
+Coyotes (Canis latrans) are a common example of an urban-adapted species and in the largest carnivore that is common in cities across North America (Schell et al. 2020).
+Coyotes thrive in urban areas largely by avoiding interactions with humans (Mowry et al. 2020, Drake et al. 2021) while benefitting from reduced competition with other predators (Prugh et al. 2009), less human persecution in urban compared to rural areas (Collins and Kays 2011), and abundant urban food resources such as rodents, garbage, compost and fruit trees (Fedriani et al. 2001, Murray et al. 2015a, Sugden et al. 2021).
+Coyotes in urban areas potentially improve human quality of life by regulating populations rodents, hares, insects, and smaller predators (Crooks and Soule 1999), supporting a sense of of connection with nature, and providing aesthetic enjoyment that are often inherent in seeing wild animals (Soulsbury and White 2015, Cox and Gaston 2018).
+For these reasons, many people living in cities tolerate, and even appreciate, urban coyotes (Soulsbury and White 2015, Sponarski et al. 2018).
+However, over the past two decades, there have been increasing reports of bold and aggressive interactions between urban coyotes and people that are indicative of human-coyote conflict and reduce the tolerance of people for populations of urban coyotes (Baker and Timm 2017, Poessel et al. 2017).
+A better understanding of the circumstances associated with conflict could inform approaches to public education and coyote management to support human-coyote coexistence in urban areas.

-Understanding the consequences of more frequent negative human-coyote interactions requires considering two factors that can indicate the level of conflict between humans and coyotes: the actual risk posed by coyote behaviour and people’s perception of that risk.
-The actual risk that coyote behaviour presents to people or pets is often studied retroactively based on attacks (White and Gehrt 2009, Baker and Timm 2017).
-Coyote attacks on pets are mostly attributed to predation or the defense of territories or dens (Gehrt et al. 2013, Poessel et al. 2017, Nation and St. Clair 2019); attacks on humans, despite their rarity, typically generate substantial media attention and degrade public tolerance (Alexander and Quinn 2011, Draheim et al. 2019).
-Attacks are often preceded by increasingly bold or aggressive behaviour, which is frequently caused by increasing coyote habituation to people (Baker and Timm 2017).
-Assessing boldness, which refers to the tendency of coyotes to approach or interact with people or pets, can therefore provide insight to the actual risk of harm from a coyote interaction.
+The level of conflict between humans and coyotes can be assessed in two broad ways; presence of coyote behaviours, such as boldness, associated with conflict and human perception of conflict, such as fear.
+The risk of conflict that coyote behaviour presents to people or pets is often studied retroactively based on attacks (White and Gehrt 2009, Baker and Timm 2017).
+Coyote attacks on pets are usually attributed to predation or the defense of territories or dens (Gehrt et al. 2013, Poessel et al. 2017, Nation and St. Clair 2019).
+Attacks on humans are rare, but typically generate substantial media attention and degrade public tolerance (Alexander and Quinn 2011, Draheim et al. 2019).
+These attacks are often preceded by increasingly bold or aggressive behaviour, which is frequently caused by increasing coyote habituation to people (Baker and Timm 2017) and associated food conditioning (refs).
+To date, no analysis has examined the correlates of bold behaviour by urban coyotes as reported by members of the public. .

-Conversely, perceived risk is the concern that people have of harm to themselves, children, or pets when they see or interact with a coyote.
-Although human perception of the risk posed by coyotes may not align with the actual risk of a coyote attack, it reflects public tolerance of coyotes, and, consequently, public attitudes towards various forms of wildlife management and policy (Sponarski et al. 2018; Draheim et al. 2019).
-Managers are often limited to reactive approaches, like culls or targeted lethal removals (Breck et al. 2017), that are implemented after reported attacks in areas where the risk of attacks is assumed to be more likely (Baker and Timm 2017, Draheim et al. 2019).
-Perceived risk is an important component of human-coyote conflict but often underappreciated relative to the actual risk posted by coyote behaviour.
-Thus, assessments of human concern about potentially dangerous human-coyote interactions could guide proactive, non-lethal management efforts to minimize potential conflict.
+Human perceptions of coyotes may be positive, neutral or negative, with negative perceptions typically relating to fear of harm to themselves, children, or pets when they see or interact with a coyote.
+Negative perceptions of coyotes with fear of conflict may not align with the actual risk of injury, but still reduce public tolerance of coyotes, and, consequently, public attitudes towards various forms of wildlife management and policy (Sponarski et al. 2018; Draheim et al. 2019).
+When attacks on people occur or attacks on pets are prevalent, public demand for lethal management typically increases (Baker and Timm 2017, Draheim et al. 2019) and targeted removals of problem individuals can rapidly reduce public perceptions of conflict nd (Breck et al. 2017), These circumstances make the perception of risk by the public an informative metric for coyote management and one for which correlates might also be studied to guide proactive, non-lethal management efforts to minimize potential conflict.